Skip to content

 What is the difference between restarting StartMenuExperienceHost and Windows Explorer?

 Restarting StartMenuExperienceHost.exe only refreshes the Start menu interface.
-Restarting explorer.exe refreshes the entire Windows desktop, including the taskbar, file explorer windows, and icons.
-Use the Start menu process first as it is less disruptive to your open work.
+Restarting explorer.exe, however, refreshes your whole Windows desktop, including the taskbar, File Explorer windows, and icons.
+It’s best to try restarting the Start menu process first, as it’s less disruptive to your ongoing work.

 Pro Tip: Accessing Task Manager

-If your mouse is not working or the screen is frozen, press Ctrl + Shift + Esc on your keyboard.
-This shortcut opens the Task Manager instantly, allowing you to fix UI issues without needing to click the Start button.
+If your mouse isn’t working or your screen is frozen, press Ctrl+Shift+Esc on your keyboard.
+This shortcut opens Task Manager right away, letting you fix interface issues without needing to click the Start button.

 Restarting the Start Menu via Task Manager